harrisonzhy/aspp-hwsw/workspace/README.md

 archs = ["eyeriss_like", "simple_weight_stationary", "simple_output_stationary"]
 ```

-Simply specify the list of desired metrics, keeping in mind that the units for all of these metrics should be the same for the same plot, for instance, fJ/Compute.
+Simply specify the list of desired metrics, ensuring that all metrics are consistent (e.g. `fJ/compute`).
 Regular expressions cleanly parse summary statistics and report the desired metrics.